tommykangdra/Machine-Learning-in-Emotion-Consulting-Service-/README.md

 &emsp;to address the pain point of "Difficulties in knowing their position in courtship market"

-**Models:** Logistic Regression, Decision Tree, Random Forrest, XGBoost
+&emsp;**Models:** Logistic Regression, Decision Tree, Random Forrest, XGBoost

-**Tools:** GridSearch, K-Fold, SHAP
+&emsp;**Tools:** GridSearch, K-Fold, SHAP

 #### 2. Feature #2: Interest to Attributes

-to address the pain point of "Difficulties in improving their popularity"
+&emsp;to address the pain point of "Difficulties in improving their popularity"

-**Models:** Lasso Regression
+&emsp;**Models:** Lasso Regression

 #### 3. Feature #3: Group Lounge

-to address the pain point of "Lack of social circle to find potential partner"
+&emsp;to address the pain point of "Lack of social circle to find potential partner"

-**Models:** K-Means Clustering
+&emsp;**Models:** K-Means Clustering

 #### 4. Marketing Strategy

-Marketing strategy based on machine learning to increase personalize the package to different groups through the means of Unsupervised Clustering method.
+&emsp;Marketing strategy based on machine learning to increase personalize the package to different groups through the means of Unsupervised Clustering method.

-**Models:** K-Means Clustering
+&emsp;**Models:** K-Means Clustering

 This project is from Master of Science in Business Analytics